Novel Synopsis and Sample

 For our converted triplex, ugly in any season, it was the worst time of year.
 Without the seasonal blankets of snow or leaves, the old house revealed its poor upkeep.
 A large farmhouse successively remodeled by generations of handy men, it sprawled up and back from the street like the abandoned shells of a colony of mussels.
 Green shingles of varying shades from moss to canned spinach covered the roof.
-Looking over the old farmhouse apartments and the gray sky made me want to leave all the more and head south, where it was sure to be warmer and brighter, and then west to the sparkling Pacific.
+Looking over the old farmhouse apartments and the gray sky made me want to leave even more and head south, where it was sure to be warmer and brighter.
+And then west to the sparkling Pacific.

 While I had waited for orders to Alaska, Ronnie and I had lived on the beach in Ventura, where my friend Jack now lived.
-We spent most nights on the warm sand watching plankton erupt in neon tubes of blue light, spreading across the breakers, only to fade like an idea you can’t quite articulate.
-Then the blue would ignite again and spread across the next wave and the next, a strange, ethereal presence.
+We spent most nights on the warm sand, watching plankton erupt in neon tubes of blue light and spread across the breakers, only to fade like an idea you cannot quite articulate.
+The blue would ignite again and spread across the wave and the next like a strange, ethereal presence.

 I rolled a thick joint.
 After a few tokes, David’s expression turned serious.
 “Ronnie told Janey she’s not happy about your trip.”

 I took a hit and held it, shrugging my shoulders.
-David’s wife Janey and Ronnie were fast friends, closer than David and me.
+Ronnie and David’s wife Janey were fast friends, closer than David and me.